Didintle-ops/contact-form-website/README.md

 Adjust colors, shadows, and hover transitions in style.css.

 📜 License
-This project is licensed under the MIT License — free to use, modify, and share
+This project is licensed under the MIT License, free to use, modify, and share